devex-web-frontend/postcss-assets-rebase/README.md

 var output = postcss()
   .use(rebaser({
-    assetsPath: "imported", // new path for all assets relative:: true // is assetsPath relative to .css position.
+    assetsPath: "imported", // new path for all assets
+    relative: true // is assetsPath relative to .css position.
 By default its relative to process.cwd() }))
   .process(css, {
     from: "src/stylesheet/index.css"